The mountains are snow-capped, the ski hills are open, and the cozy factor takes complete hold of these quaint alpine towns.

 Finally, if you want to get some of the most stunning views, take a helicopter ride.
 You’ll soar high above the peaks, and, depending on the tour you choose, you may land and have time to explore areas rarely visited on foot.

 In the theme of mountain culture, adventures go hand-in-hand with good food.
-Taste for Adventure takes place from November 1-28, 2021, where 15+ restaurants bring you fixed-priced menus from the region’s top chefs.
+Taste for Adventure takes place through the first half of the month, where 15+ restaurants bring you fixed-priced menus from the region’s top chefs.
 These specially crafted menus are only available during the event, so don’t miss out!
 Plus, you can sign up to win weekly prizes just for trying this incredible cuisine.

 Some early-bird skiers and snowboarders visited in late October to catch the first day, but November brings more consistent snow.
 Head to Banff and Lake Louise this month to make the most of our 7-month ski season.

 Plan your trip to Banff and Lake Louise now using our intuitive trip planner.